 While this chapter cannot exhaustively cover a subject as complex as estate planning, it should provide a solid foundation on the issues you should consider and the initial steps you should take.
-Further information is available to the layperson through books and the Internet, and for complex affairs or large estates, a trustworthy attorney and financial planner is invaluable.
+Further information is available to the layperson through books and online.
+For complex affairs or large estates, trustworthy attorneys and financial planners are invaluable.
 Whatever your estate plan, once you have recorded your wishes and set up the appropriate vehicles, be vigilant about keeping them up to date.
 You should revisit your plans often, if only to make sure that they still reflect what you want.